ESZlab/SmithHunter/README.md

 The file to be edited is `/7_organismID_smithRNAs/presumptive_smithRNAs.fa` within the working directory.
 The corresponding file in the `organismID_main_outputs` folder is for user's review only and does not enter the module B script.

-An additional script is distributed with SmithHunter to help perform this task (`XXXXXXX`).
+An additional script is distributed with SmithHunter to help perform this task (`sharp_smith.R`).
 The scoring scheme is still experimental and we do not advise a non supervised use of the script to filter presumptive smithRNAs at this stage.
 Nevertheless it may be used for a quick filtering of very low scoring smithRNAs or in conjunction with manual revision of end conservation in `Plot.html` (from module A).
-The script has to be executed from the smithHunterA conda environment.
+The script has to be executed from the smithHunter conda environment.

 ### Command line